Dick Curtis: Career

-Curtis appeared in such Three Stooges films as Yes, We Have No Bonanza, You Nazty Spy!, and The Three Troubledoers.
+Curtis appeared in such Three Stooges films as Yes, We Have No Bonanza, You Nazty Spy!, Rockin' thru the Rockies and The Three Troubledoers.

 Pioneertown

 With the help of his friend and actor Russell Hayden, Curtis helped develop Pioneertown, a western movie set location in Southern California that was used for many television and film westerns.
 The project was done in partnership with Roy Rogers and the Sons of the Pioneers.

 Personal life

 Curtis was married to silent-film actress Ruth Sullivan, who survived him.

 Death

 Curtis died at age 49 of pneumonia brought on by lung cancer.
 Curtis's final appearance with the Stooges was as Shemp Howard's dental patient in The Tooth Will Out, filmed in February 1951.

 He is buried at Holy Cross Cemetery in Culver City, California.